COMBASE/cloud-api-v3-js-client/docs/OrganizationalUnitsApi.md

 <a name="getOrganizationalUnitStockReceipts"></a>
 # **getOrganizationalUnitStockReceipts**
-> ResultListStockReceipt getOrganizationalUnitStockReceipts(accountId, organizationalUnitIdOrNumber, opts)
+> ResultListStockReceipt getOrganizationalUnitStockReceipts(koronaAccountId, organizationalUnitId, opts)

 lists the stock receipts belonging to the organizational unit (KORONA.retail required)